 Socrates' pupil, Plato, elaborated upon this theory in The Republic, where he described how the things we perceive on Earth are really composed of ideas, or forms.
 A form is an eternal and perfect concept, something which is strived for but never actualised on Earth.
 All horses, for example, are united by the concept of 'horse', an ideal which all horses on Earth were built to resemble.
 But it is not just objects and individuals that have forms.
 Forms also apply to abstract concepts such as beauty.
 Plato argued that all of the forms exist outside of the realm of regular perception, in the 'realm of the forms'.

 Plato did not trust sensory information because we can confuse reality with the imagination, the most extreme cases happen when we dream or hallucinate but this also occurs when we confuse one object for another.
 Plato argued that we are often presented with illusions of this kind, a stick, for example, can appear bent in water, yet when we pick it up we will find that it is straight.
 Things are not always what they seem and we are not always aware that we are making these mistakes.
 Plato praised mathematics as one of the only forms of true knowledge and disliked art because he thought that we distort our perception even further when we attempt to copy an imperfect image.

-As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals do not possess anything similar and it could not be explained mechanically.
-The Forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
-If our intellect is composed of Forms, then it is eternal and distinct from the body.
-Plato did not believe that the mind exists in time or space and thought that it would return to the Realm of the Forms upon death.
+As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it could not be explained mechanically.
+The forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
+If our intellect is composed of forms, then it is eternal and distinct from the body.
+Plato did not believe that the mind exists in time or space and thought that it would return to the realm of the forms upon death.